WikiTeq/mediawiki-pages-WikiBook/README.md

 5) Run `php maintenance/run.php runJobs` (MediaWiki 1.43)

 ## Basic usage
-- Set the book title on `MediaWiki:Wiki-book-title`, replacing the default value (`{{SITENAME}}`)
+- Set the book title on `MediaWiki:Wiki-book-title`
 - Create a page that will display the full book structure.
 Insert `Template:Book` call (`{{Book}}`).
 - Add Sections using Form:Section
 - Add Chapters using Form:Chapter.
 - Module:Book is used by the templates to render indexes or perform logic.
 It renders:
-  - Context-dependent breadcrumbs ( Book / Section / Chapter )
+  - Context-dependent breadcrumbs
-  - In-book or in-section linear navigation ( Previous / Next )
+  - Linear navigation ( Previous / Next )
-  - A list of Chapters and their respective authors (on the Section pages)
+  - Author list
+  - List of subordinate pages
-  - A helper form input at the bottom of the Section pages that makes adding new Chapters easier.
+  - A helper form input that makes adding new Chapters easier
+  - Book footer